lietu/node-workman/README.md

 It provides a simple API for both HTTP and WebSocket -clients, and attempts to do it's best to not overload any workers.

-Will also feature a task scheduler, but that is not yet complete.
+It also features a task scheduler, but there is no permanent storage available for it yet.

 The primary expectation is that you write your workers with Node.js using [node-workman-worker](https://github.com/lietu/node-workman-worker), however